How to delete personal information about myself on the Internet

 Many search engines have policies where they remove the links to sites based on the content.
 When we say "remove," we mean that the links are no longer indexed, but the information remains on the Internet.
 For example, Google may remove links to pages that contain any of the below personal information.

-- National identification numbers like U.S. Social Security Number, Argentina Single Tax Identification Number, Brazil Cadastro de pessoas Físicas, Korea Resident Registration Number, China Resident Identity Card, etc.
+- National identification numbers, such as U.S. Social Security Number, Argentina Single Tax Identification Number, Korea Resident Registration Number, China Resident Identity Card, etc.

 Best practices to follow when posting information

-As a best practice, always be mindful and careful of what you divulge to anyone on the Internet, be it a person or a business.
+As a best practice, always be mindful of what you divulge to anyone or any company on the Internet.
 On chat sites and social networking sites, if you don't want someone to spread information about you around the Internet, don't say it or type it.
-The best way to keep personal information to yourself is just that, keep it to yourself.
+The best way to keep personal information to yourself is keep it personal, that is to say, keep it to yourself.

 The Internet is vast, and word spreads fast!